-- a) Only for competitors who lose when the event uses the elimination main draw format. - b) For a 16 athlete main draw, the first round losers only are eligible to compete in the consolation event unless otherwise excused by the Referee.

-- c) For a 32 athlete main draw, the first and second round losers are eligible to complete in for the consolation event unless otherwise excused by the Referee. - d) For a 64 athlete main draw and above, losers in the first three rounds are eligible to complete in for the consolation event unless otherwise excused by the Referee. - e) There is no Main Draw consolation when the Round Robin Main Draw format is used.
+- a) Only for competitors who lose when the event uses the elimination main draw format. - b) For a 16 athlete main draw, the first round losers only are eligible to compete in the consolation event unless otherwise excused by the Referee. - c) For a 32 athlete main draw, the first and second round losers are eligible to compete in for the consolation event unless otherwise excused by the Referee. - d) For a 64 athlete main draw and above, losers in the first three rounds are eligible to compete in for the consolation event unless otherwise excused by the Referee. - e) There is no Main Draw consolation when the Round Robin Main Draw format is used.

-Note: Where a Main Draw size extension has occurred, losers in the first three of Main Draw will be eligible to sign in for Main Draw Consolation
+Note: Where a Main Draw size extension has occurred, losers in the first three rounds of Main Draw will be eligible to sign in for Main Draw Consolation

-Qualifying Consolation:
+Qualifying Consolation

 - a) With one exception, irrespective of the size of the qualifying draw, only athletes who lose in the first two rounds of the qualifying, whether the first round has all available places filled or not, shall be eligible to play.
-Where there are 6 or less matches in the first round of qualifying the referee and the TD (in consulation with the MA) may choose to allow a 3rd round of losers signin for consolation where it will not unduly hold up the schedule and where they believe they will be able to reasonably fit the additional matches in. - b) Athletes who lose in the first two rounds of qualifying will be automatically placed in the qualifying consolation draw and athletes must compete unless otherwise excused by the Referee. - c) Athletes who lose in qualifying or qualifying consolation cannot also play in the main draw consolation.
+Where there are 6 or less matches in the first round of qualifying the referee and the TD (in consulation with the MA) may choose to allow a 3rd round of losers signing in for consolation where it will not unduly hold up the schedule and where they believe they will be able to reasonably fit the additional matches in. - b) Athletes who lose in the first two rounds of qualifying will be automatically placed in the qualifying consolation draw and athletes must compete unless otherwise excused by the Referee. - c) Athletes who lose in qualifying or qualifying consolation cannot also play in the main draw consolation.
 However, athletes that accepts a lucky loser position in the main draw after already competing in the qualifying consolation must be taken out of the qualifying consolation as soon as the position becomes available and placed into the main draw, including stopping a match already in progress.
 This will allow this athlete to be eligible for the main draw consolation.

-4. Doubles
+5. Doubles

 - a) There will be a maximum of between 16 to 32 teams accepted into a Platinum JT doubles event.
-The exact size will be announced on the tournament fact sheet. - b) The maximum amount of doubles teams accepted at other levels of JTs is 64 teams. - c) Any decision by a tournament to play a smaller restricted doubles event must be approved by Tennis Australia and the relevant Member Association and be advertised on the fact sheet when entries or sign-in is opened. - d) No qualifying doubles draws are permitted. - e) To be awarded Australian Ranking points, all doubles draws must be played using a "single-elimination" format.
-No round-robin formats are permitted.
+The exact size will be announced on the tournament fact sheet. - b) The maximum amount of doubles teams accepted at other levels of JTs is 64 teams. - Any decision by a tournament to play a smaller restricted doubles event must be approved by Tennis Australia and the relevant Member Association and be advertised on the fact sheet when entries or sign-in is opened.

+- d) No qualifying doubles draws are permitted. - e) To be awarded Australian Ranking points, doubles draws must be played using a "single elimination" format.
+If a round-robin is required due to low entry numbers than Australian Ranking points will only be awarded to the Winners and Finalists.